Should you visit Brussels, the capital of Belgium or Antwerp?

 But let’s review each category before you make a final decision.

-How easy is it to arrive in Brussels vs. Antwerp
+How easy is it to arrive in Brussels vs Antwerp

 However, there are direct trains connecting Zaventem Airport (the main airport in Brussels) to Antwerp every half an hour and the journey takes only 30 minutes.
 For this reason, I believe both cities are easy to get to.